National Space Centre (England): Sir Patrick Moore Planetarium

+On 26 January 2012 Sir Patrick Moore visited the National Space Centre to launch the Planetarium, newly renamed in his honour.
+He also launched a new Planetarium show, Tour of the Night Sky that included a series of 'Best Of' clips hosted by Sir Patrick himself.

-A full dome planetarium which is used to project a variety of immersive shows many of which are created by NSC Creative who are based at the National Space Centre.
-The planetarium has 192 seats and six accessible spaces.
+A Full Dome Planetarium which is used to project a variety of immersive shows, many of which are created by NSC Creative who are based at the National Space Centre.
+The Planetarium has 192 seats and 6 accessible spaces.

 Tetrastar Spaceport

-Launched in 2022, this is a simulated low Earth orbit cruise on board a spacecraft.
+Launched in 2022, this is a simulated low Earth orbit cruise onboard a Spacecraft.

 Notable exhibits

 A selection of objects held in the National Space Centre's collections can be viewed online at the National Space Centre Collections Online.

-Moon rock
+Moon Rock

-A piece of real Moon rock prized from a fractured boulder near the rim of Shorty Crater.
+A piece of real Moon Rock prised from a fractured boulder near the rim of Shorty Crater.
 This was collected by Gene Cernan in December 1972 during Apollo 17, the last crewed mission to the Moon.
 The fragment weighs 120g and is encased in a protective atmosphere.